 - 8.2.3.
-Teams/competitors not participating in all events - A. In order to classify all the complete teams present, teams not participating in one or two events will receive the maximum ranking in these events; for an exception to this rule see 8.2.3 B. - B. The competitors who don't participate in the Style Event receive the virtual score of 15.00 seconds (12.00 for the women) as a score for the first round.
+Teams/competitors not participating in all events - A. In order to classify all the complete teams present, teams not participating in one or two events will receive the maximum ranking in these events; for an exception to this rule see 8.2.3 B. - B. The competitors who don't participate in the Style Event receive the virtual score of 15.00 seconds as a score for the first round.